staranto/zxcv/readme.md

 `org orgname` - query resources in the specified orgname.
 Defaults to either the organization specified in `${HOME}/.config/zxcv_t.cfg` or the organization defined in the current workspace state, if it exists.

-`--title|--json` - optional and mutually exclive.  `--title` - include a column title in text-output mode (the default).  `--json` - the output is valid JSON.
+`--title|--json` - optional and mutually exclusive.  `--title` - include a column title in text-output mode (the default).  `--json` - the output is valid JSON.

 `--sort sortspec` - optionally sort by the comma-seperated list of fields.